mhallin/graphql_ppx/README.md

 ```

 Noted that you could pass `-schema=../somedir/your_schema.json` as well.
 But it might result into some path parsing problem of BuckleScript/Merlin.

+#### Add `.graphql_ppx_cache` into your `.gitignore`

+This plugin will generate a `.graphql_ppx_cache` dir alongside your Json schema to optimize its performance for BuckleScript and Merlin.
+If you're using any version control system, you don't want to check it in.

+### Generating GraphQL schema

 #### Download the server schema